gggliuye/VIO/docs/deepblue/LM.rst

 LinearAlignment
 ~~~~~~~~~~~~~~~~~~~~~~

-**Velocity, Gravity Vector and Metric Scale Initialization** (The gravity scale we be traited as a pre-defined value)
+**Velocity, Gravity Vector and Metric Scale Initialization** (The gravity scale will not be traited as a pre-defined value in this process)
 As a result, therefor the state variable should be :

 .. math::